canismarko/dungeon-sheets/README.rst

 dungeon-sheets contains definitions for standard weapons and spells, so attack bonuses and damage can be calculated automatically.

-If you have to excellent *dndbook* LaTeX template, consider using the ``-F`` option to include this template for rendering spellbooks, druid wild forms and features pages: https://github.com/rpgtex/DND-5e-LaTeX-Template
+If you have the excellent *dndbook* LaTeX template, consider using the ``-F`` option to include this template for rendering spellbooks, druid wild forms and features pages: https://github.com/rpgtex/DND-5e-LaTeX-Template